 Home

-The next full meeting of Warbleton Parish Council, its Annual Meeting of the Council, will be held on Thursday 23 May 2024 7pm at Bodle Street Green Village Hall
+The Annual meeting of Warbleton Parish Council will be held on Thursday 29 May 2025 7pm at Bodle Street Village Hall

-The Warbleton Parish Council Planning Committee will next meet on Tuesday 14 May 2024 7pm at Bodle Street Green Village Hall
+The next Warbleton Parish Council Planning Committee Meeting will be held on Tuesday 13 May 2025 6.30pm at Bodle Street Green Village Hall

 Warbleton is a civil parish in the Wealden District of East Sussex.
 It consists of two villages, Rushlake Green and Bodle Street Green, and two hamlets Warbleton and Three Cups.